herpaderpaldent/seat-discourse/docs/installation/proxy_server/nginx.md

 ````

 !!! success
     Your discourse instance is now available at `discourse.example.com`.
-If you have setup your `.toml` correctly your discourse instance will be available via `https://`